longturn/freeciv21/docs/Modding/Rulesets/actions.rst

   Rules:

   * UI name can be set using :code:`ui_name_bombard_2`.
-  * actor must be on a tile next to the target or, if :code:`bombard_2_max_range` allows it, futher away.
+  * actor must be on a tile next to the target or, if :code:`bombard_2_max_range` allows it, further away.
   * A copy of "Bombard".
   * See "Bombard" for everything else.